-Category 1: Sub-Category 1:

-06 Home Delivered Meals 06010 home delivered meals

-Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one :

-Service is included in approved waiver.
-There is no change in service specifications.

-Service is included in approved waiver.
-The service specifications have been modified.

-Home delivered meals service is defined as the provision of meals to a waiver participant who has a need for a home delivered meal.
-This is based on a deficit related to meal preparation in activities of daily living (ADL) or instrumental activities of daily living (IADL) identified during the functional assessment process.
-The service includes the preparation, packaging, and delivery of safe and nutritious meals to a participant at his or her home.
-Meals shall be individually packaged, heated, and, if not heated, shelf-stable or have components separately packaged if the components are clearly marked and components of a single meal.
-Home delivered meals shall:

-1. Be provided to participants who are unable or find it functionally challenging to prepare their own meals based on the results of the functional assessment and for whom there are no other persons available to do so.

-2. Take into consideration the participant's medical restrictions, religious, cultural and ethnic background, and dietary preferences.

-3. Be individually packaged meals.
-Meals may be heated, shelf-stable, chilled, or frozen.

-4. Meet participant?s nutritional needs.

-5. Be consumed by the participant.

-Home delivered meals shall not:

-1. Include bulk or individual ingredients, liquids, and other food used to prepare meals independently or with assistance.

-2. Include nutritional supplements such as Ensure, Boost, or any physician prescribed dietary supplements administered via G-tube or other feeding mechanism.

-3. Be provided while the participant is hospitalized or residing in an institutional setting.

-4. Duplicate service provided through other programs funded or operated by the Department for Aging and

-Independent Living (DAIL), community feeding program, or any other governmental agency.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-A participant may receive up to two (2) meals each day up to ten (10) meals per week.

-Specify whether the service may be provided by (check each that applies):
+Category 1: Sub-Category 1: 06 Home Delivered Meals 06010 home delivered meals Category 2: Sub-Category 2: Category 3: Sub-Category 3: Som ica Definition (Coord): Serv rice Definition (Scope): Category 4: Sub-Category 4: deli instr incl Mea pack Hon ne delivered meals service is defined as the provision of n vered meal.
+This is based on a deficit related to meal prep rumental activities of daily living (IADL) identified durin udes the preparation, packaging, and delivery of safe and als shall be individually packaged, heated, and, if not heat kaged if the components are clearly marked and compone ne delivered meals shall: aration in activities of daily living (ADL) or g the functional assessment process.
+The service nutritious meals to a participant at his or her home. ed, shelf-stable or have components separately nts of a single meal. on t Be provided to participants who are unable or find it func he results of the functional assessment and for whom ther Take into consideration the participant's medical restriction e are no other persons available to do so. dieta 3. ary preferences.
+Be individually packaged meals.
+Meals may be heated, sl Meet participant's nutritional needs.
+1 Meet participant's nutritional needs.
+Be consumed by the participant.
+1. ne delivered meals shall not: Include bulk or individual ingredients, liquids, and other stance. food used to prepare meals independently or with 2.
+Include nutritional supplements such as Ensure, Boost, or inistered via G-tube or other feeding mechanism. r any physician prescribed dietary supplements Be provided while the participant is hospitalized or residing in an institutional setting.
+Duplicate service provided through other programs funded or operated by the Department for Aging and Independent Living (DAIL), community feeding program, or any other governmental agency.
+Specify applicable (if any) limits on the amount, frequency, or duration of this service: A pa articipant may receive up to two (2) meals each day up to ten (10) meals per week.
+Serv vice Delivery Method (check each that applies): Participant-directed as specified in Appendix E Participant-directed as specified in Appendix E Provider managed C Spec rify whether the service may be provided by (check eac n that applies):

+Legally Responsible Person Relative Legal Guardian Provider Specifications:

-Provider Category Provider Type Title Agency Certified Waiver Meal Provider
+P rovider Category Provider Type Title A gency Certified Waiver Meal Provider